arinjay97/IIC/Amazon Web Services/Monitoring Instance Metrics using CloudWatch.md

 The kind of graph that can be selected are Line, Stacked Area or Number.
 The line and stacked area graphs show the value of the metric over a time period, whereas the number shows the current value of the metric.

-5. The graphs can be added to a Dashboard very easily to view easily at a glance as seen in this Yii2 basic application dashboard at the bottom
+5. The graphs can be added to a Dashboard very easily to view easily at a glance as seen in this dashboard

 ![Insights Dashboard](https://github.com/arinjay97/IIC-Internship/blob/master/screenshots/Insights%20Dashboard%20Metrics.png)